theolivenbaum/resin/README.md

 ## Column-oriented indexing options
 Resin creates and maintains an index per document field.

-You can opt out of indexing (analyzing) of fields, or you may choose to analyze a field but not store it in its original state, only in its analyzed state.
+You can opt out of indexing entirely.
+You can index verbatim (unanalyzed) data.
+You can choose to store data both is its original and its analyzed state, or you can choose to store either one of those.

+Indexed fields can participate in queries.

 ## Compression
 Analyzed data is compressed in a trie.